-- (i) the Warm Electronics (WE) which is composed of the Digital Processor Unit (DPU), the Detector Control Unit (DCU) and the FPU Control Unit (FCU) and their associated electrical harnesses; - (ii) the Focal Plane Unit (FPU) which contains the optical components, detector arrays, 300mK sorption cooler, mechanisms, internal calibrators, thermal straps, and various housekeeping units, and the mechanical structure which houses these elements; - (iii) the on-board software (OBS) which allows commanding of the instrument and telemetry of the science and housekeeping data.
+- (i) the Warm Electronics (WE) which is composed of the Digital Processor Unit (DPU), the Detector Control Unit (DCU) and the FPU Control Unit (FCU) and their associated electrical harnesses; - (ii) the Focal Plane Unit (FPU) which contains the optical components, detector arrays, 300mK sorption cooler, mechanisms, internal calibrators, thermal straps, and various housekeeping units, and the mechanical structure which houses these elements; - (iii) The Photometer JFET unit (JFP) and the Spectrometer JFET Unit (JFS) which are both located on the Herschel Optical Bench. - (iv) the on-board software (OBS) which allows commanding of the instrument and telemetry of the science and housekeeping data.

-The design of the Herschel telescope, which SPIRE shares with the other experiments is only referenced in as much as it influences the design of SPIRE as external inputs.
+The design of the Herschel telescope, which SPIRE shares with the other experiments, is only referenced to in as much as it influences the design of SPIRE.
 The thermal straps from the Herschel cryostat to the FPU, the interface between the DPU and the spacecraft Power Distribution Unit and the Command and Data Handling System (CDMS) are only referenced only in so far as they impact on the design of the units listed above.
 The various items of SPIRE ground support equipment also fall outside the scope of the document.

 The purpose of this document is to provide the reader with an overview of the SPIRE design and an understanding of the rationale for the design choices.
 Although the document will be updated periodically to reflect the evolution and detailing of the instrument design, the information contained herein is not necessarily accurate in all details, and this document should therefore not be used as a reliable source of design information.
-To obtain the most up-to-date information, the reader is directed to the appropriate project documents (IID-B, IRD, SSSDs and other system and subsystem documents).
+To obtain the most up-to-date information, the reader is directed to the appropriate project documents (IID-B, IRD, SSSDs and other system and subsystem documents)